 *Effective August 1, 2019 - Paper tuition appeals will no longer be accepted.
 Tuition Appeals must be submitted online through the form below.

 Fee Liability Policy

 The University Fee Liability Policy is published in the Schedule of Classes and the University Bulletin.
-Under this policy, students who officially withdraw from the University by canceling his or her registration via myUK or in writing through the Registrar’s Office or withdraws from a course before the first day of the semester as designated in the official University calendar is entitled to a full refund of registration fees paid or to cancellation of the amount owed for the term.
+Under this policy, students who officially withdraw from the University by canceling his or her registration via myUK, in writing through the Registrar’s Office or withdraws from a course before the first day of the semester as designated in the official University Calendar is entitled to a full refund of registration fees paid or to cancellation of the amount owed for the term.

-- From the 1st day of classes as designated in the official University calendar through the last day to add a class as designated in the official University calendar, a student who officially withdraws from the University through the Registrar’s Office or from a course is entitled to a refund of 80 percent of the tuition and registration fees paid or cancellation of 80 % of the amount owed for the term, whether or not he or she has attended the class(es).
+Beginning the first day of classes as designated in the official University Calendar through the last day to add a class as designated in the official University Calendar, a student who withdraws from a registered course or officially withdraws from the University through the Registrar’s Office is entitled a refund of 80% of the tuition and registration fees paid or cancellation of 80% of the amount owed for the term, whether or not he or she has attended the class(es).

-- After the last day to add through the end of the fourth week, as designated in the official University calendar, a student who officially withdraws from the University through the Registrar’s Office or from a course is entitled to a refund of 50 percent of the tuition and registration fees paid or cancellation of 50 % of the amount owed for the term, whether or not he or she has attended the class(es).
+After the last day to add courses through the end of the fourth week of the semester, as designated in the official University Calendar, a student who withdraws from a registered course or officially withdraws from the University through the Registrar’s Office is entitled to a refund of 50% of the tuition and registration fees paid or cancellation of 50% of the amount owed for the term, whether or not he or she has attended the class(es).

-- After the end of the fourth week, no tuition or registration fees will be refunded, whether or not he or she has attended the class(es).
+After the end of the fourth week of the semester, no tuition or registration fees will be refunded, whether or not he or she has attended the class(es).

 The committee will consider the following appeals: